 Recognizing is seeing what one does.
 Acknowledgment is the act of understanding why that behavior is used – what are the triggers that cause one to choose to self-handicap?
 Admitting is accepting that the behavior affects others.
 Finally, Adjusting is finding better ways of operating.

-True awareness comes from acknowledging one’s behavior, admitting how that behavior affects others, and changing.
+True awareness comes from acknowledging one’s behavior, admitting how that behavior affects others and changing.
 This allows the leader to stop making excuses or blaming others to avoid looking at him/herself.
-The ability to judge ourselves makes us uniquely human, but don’t forget that lack of awareness and those excuses lead to reduced effort, lack of learning, and obstacles in leadership.
+The ability to judge ourselves makes us uniquely human, but don’t forget that lack of awareness and those excuses lead to a reduced effort, lack of learning, and obstacles in leadership.